 The researchers at the U.S Army are also trying to solve this sticky problem.
 A research paper they recently published in the Science Daily throws light on their approach:

-Photonic circuits that incorporate nonlinear optical crystals can make to quantum computers with solid-state systems operate at room temperatures.
+Photonic circuits incorporating nonlinear optical crystals can make quantum computers with solid-state systems operate at room temperatures.

 For now, the heat is an enemy of Quantum computers, thus the need to keep them operational at lab-grade temperatures.
-Mangolini’s team comes up with better materials and structures with which to make bits and parts of Quantum computers, the world has to rejoice even a 1°C improvement in the temperature at which these computers need to run.
+Although Mangolini’s team comes up with better materials and structures with which to make bits and parts of Quantum computers, the world has to rejoice in even one °C improvement in the temperature at which these computers need to run.